Introduction

 - Ignoring material wastage at the construction site

-- Not considering different mix ratios for different works
+- Not considering different mix ratios for different construction works

-Normally, construction sites experience 5–10% material wastage due to handling, transportation, and mixing losses.
+Normally, construction projects experience around 5% to 10% material wastage due to transportation, handling, and mixing losses.

-Therefore, while estimating cement quantity, engineers usually add a small safety margin to avoid shortages during construction.
+For this reason, engineers usually add a small safety margin while estimating cement quantities to avoid shortages during construction.

 Importance of Cement Calculation

-Accurate cement calculation for 1000 sq ft house helps in:
+Accurate cement calculation for a 1000 sq ft house is very important in construction planning.

 - Budget planning